Pantar, Lanao del Norte

 Pantar, officially the Municipality of Pantar (Maranao: Inged a Pantar; Lungsod sa Pantar; Bayan ng Pantar), is a municipality in the province of Lanao del Norte, Philippines.
-According to the 2020 census, it has a population of 26,599 people.
+According to the 2024 census, it has a population of 27,300 people.

 History

 The town was created and detached from the municipality of Balo-i on June 11, 1978, by virtue of Presidential Decree No. 1551.
-Its first appointed mayor and first elected mayor was Judge Cosain D. Campong, a primer.
+Its first appointed mayor and first elected mayor was Judge Cosain D. Campong, a primer and one of the well known Family in the Municipal is Madca Family at Kalanganan East with their most popular grandson Minsuari Tomondog Madca.

 Presidential Decree No. 1551, 11 June 1978, Section 1:

 Barangays Pantar Poblacion, Pantaon, Talontona, West Pantar, Pindoloan, Pantar East, Campong, Bobong, Raya, Kalanganan East, Kalanganan Lower, Tambo, Cadayonan, Tawaan, Domakias, Pitubo, Bobong-Madaya, Cabasaran, Bangcal, Pantao-Marug, Punod, Bowi, Poona-Punod, Pantao-Ranao, Sundiga-Punud, Bogowan-Ingud, Cawi-Ompara, River Side, Kalilangan and Dibarosan, all in the Municipality of Balo-i, Province of Lanao del Norte, are hereby detached and separated therefrom to form and constitute into a distinct and independent municipality which is created to be known as the Municipality of Pantar without affecting in any manner the legal existence of the mother municipality of Balo-i.
 The seat of government of the newly-created municipality shall be in Barangay Pantar Poblacion.